OctoPrint/OctoPrint-FirmwareUpdater/README.md

 | Release Candidate | Updated when new features are ready for testing |
 | Development | Updated frequently, may be unstable, used for beta-testing new features |

-If you report a bug or request a new feature you will probalby be asked to test development or RC builds.
+If you report a bug or request a new feature you will probably be asked to test development or RC builds.

+## Printer Profiles
+By default, the plugin will allow update settngs to be configured for a single printer/board.
+If you have multiple printers or devices attached to your OctoPrint instance, or you want to be able to easily change between configurations, you can enable **Printer Profiles**, which will allow you to create an unlimited number of different settings for different devices.

+To enable Printer Profiles:
+1. Click the **wrench** button in the top right corner of the plugin
+1. Check the **Enable profiles** check box
+1. Click the **Save** button to save the change

+With printer profiles enabled, any settings which may have already been configured become the first profile.
+This profile can be renamed or edited but cannot be deleted.
+If printer profiles are disabled, this profile's settings will be used

 ## Plugin Configuration
 The appropriate flashing tool for the board type needs to be selected.
 See the table in the [supported boards](#supported-boards) section to choose the appropriate method.